 How MailHog works

-We’ve set up MailHog and are ready to check how it works.
+So we’ve now set up MailHog and are ready to check how it works.
 For this, you need to send an email using your app, terminal, or even PowerShell.

 Sending an email from an app